 If your budget is even tighter, not to worry, ask around your local school and friends.
 There are a lot of closet guitars out there that are never used.
 Perhaps, someone is just waiting for you to ask.
 Now the next important challenge is size.

-One feature that is often overlooked in buying a first guitar is what is known as the cutaway guitar.
-In this photo you can see that it makes it so much easier to play high up the neck.
+One feature that is often overlooked is buying a first guitar is what is known as the cutaway guitar.
+In this photo, you can see that it makes it so mucheasier to play high up the neck.

 Your fingers can get closer to the body of the guitar, where all the highest notes are.